 We are a team of researchers exploring new ways to bring advancements in computing and informatics to society’s most challenging water resources management problems.

-Our goal is to solve society’s most challenging water resources problems by using concepts from cyber-physical systems to advance understanding, analysis, and management of built and natural water systems.
-We are housed within the interdisciplinary Link Lab, a cross-cutting initiative within the Engineering School at the University of Virginia that brings together faculty and students from across five departments with a shared focus on cyber-physical systems.
+Our group is housed within the interdisciplinary Link Lab, a 17,000 square foot laboratory in the Engineering School at the University of Virginia that brings together faculty and students from across departments and disciplines with a shared interest in cyber-physical systems.
+If you are interested in joining our group, please check out our openings.

 In addition to the material on this website, we also maintain a Github organization where much of the the code resulting from our research is released free and open source.

 Gina O'Neil successfully defended her Ph.D.
 Proposal titled Using LiDAR Topographic Data and Machine Learning Techniques to Identify Near-Surface Soil Saturation for Improved Environmental Planning-Scale Wetland MappingNovember 10, 2018